ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 4. Define the scope, dead region, live region and specify the hole size, base size to be patched to perform patching.

-   The below images shows the defined dead material points and live material points in the model.
+   The following image shows the defined dead material points and live material points in the model.

 .. figure:: ../images/patchflow_demo.png
     :width: 400pt
     :align: center

-**Case 1**: scope Dead_1, LIVE material points and specify the hole size to perform patching.
+**Case 1**: Scope Dead_1, LIVE material points and specify the hole size to perform patching.

 .. code:: python